 According to a Bloomberg survey, bond yields in India are expected to increase by the end of 2021 as the RBI’s rate-setting panel encounter disagreements, indicating a shift toward a more hawkish stance.

 Survey results forecast the benchmark 10-year yield to go up to 6.40% by December while the five-year yield is projected to climb by 5.90%.

 The Department for Promotion of Industry and Internal Trade Policy (DPIIT) released data indicating that construction has been the third-largest sector in terms of foreign direct investments (FDI) inflow.
 From April 2020 to March 2021, the total FDI in the sector was at $50.8 bn.

 The central government plans to construct 20 million units of affordable housing in urban areas by 2022, boosting the residential sector significantly.
 The government has also allowed foreign direct investments (FDIs) with up to 100% ownership for settlements development projects and townships.

-India’s real estate sector is forecasted to amount to $650 billion by 2025, representing 13% of its GDP and to reach a market size of $1 tn by 2030.
+India’s real estate sector is forecast to amount to $650 bn by 2025, representing 13% of its GDP and to reach a market size of $1 tn by 2030.

 Source of charts: tradingeconomics.com